How to Build Your Own Video Conferencing App in Under an Hour

 In the time it took to read this article, you've learned the entire workflow:

-3. Use the pre-built client to provide an instant user interface.
+- Integrate the pre-built client for an instant user interface.

 The power of a complete WebRTC platform is now at your fingertips.
 What will you build?